bensig/benobi-one-src/content/posts/install-bitcoin-ubuntu-20.md

 touch ~/.bitcoin/bitcoin.conf
 ```

-Edit the bitcoin.conf file using `nano ~/.bitcoin/bitcoin.conf` and put in the following info:
+Edit the bitcoin.conf file using `nano ~/.bitcoin/bitcoin.conf` and put in the following info - this is for 16GB of RAM, lower if you have less, my server never used more than 12GB of RAM in the cache while synchronizing:
 ```
 txindex=1
 dbcache=16384